 This will replace open surgery as a better first option. — Peter Warnke, MD

 Surgeons at UChicago Medicine already perform this type of surgery for more than 30 patients per year to treat various forms of epilepsy and brain tumors in both adults and children.
-In August 2018, they completed their 100th ablation procedure overall, including 60 for epilepsy.
+In October 2019, they completed their 150th ablation procedure overall.

 In a recent study published in the Journal of Neurology, Neurosurgery & Psychiatry, Warnke, James Tao, MD, PhD, Shasha Wu, MD, PhD, and several other UChicago Medicine colleagues reported on the results of the procedure in 21 patients with mesial temporal lobe epilepsy, the most common kind of focal epilepsy in adults.
 More than 50 percent of these patients were seizure-free at least 12 months after the procedure, although patients with mesial temporal sclerosis, where the nerve cell damage is concentrated in a specific area, did best, with more than 70 percent of patients becoming seizure-free.